Tonya-T/Customer-Churn-Prediction-with-ML/README.md

 **Customer Churn Prediction**

 This project aims to develop a predictive model that identifies customers likely to churn, i.e., leave a bank, versus those who remain loyal.
-The analysis will be based on the [churn.csv] Kaggle dataset, which provides relevant customer information.
+The analysis will be based on the [churn.csv] Kaggle dataset, which provides relevant customer information including RowNumber, CustomerId, Surname, CreditScore, Geography, Gender, Age, Tenure, Balance, NumOfProducts, HasCrCard, IsActiveMember, EstimatedSalary, Exited

 this project also involves integrating a language model that can generate personalized explanations for each prediction made by the model.
 These explanations will provide actionable insights into why a particular customer is at risk of churning, enabling the bank to take targeted retention efforts.